Recently Retired But With More In The Tank?

 Notice that this is a concept very much grounded in reality.
 Rather, it looks to combine the very real and practical concerns we all have of aligning one’s skills and preferences with the needs of the market, and identifying a way to make a living while doing it.

-Looking at Figure 1, it graphically depicts the outcomes of any of the four elements not being aligned.
+Looking at the four (4) elements above, our challenge is to ensure they are aligned.
 If a person is doing what they love and are good at; but are unable to be compensated for it satisfactorily, they may experience passion and they even have moments of delight.
 However; they will not accumulate wealth and may feel a sense of uselessness.
-Looking elsewhere within the graphic, a common feeling among employees is that they be considered good or competent at a particular job or skill, and they do receive a paycheck for their efforts.
+Looking at it differently, a common feeling among employees is that they may be considered good or competent at a particular job or skill, and they do receive a paycheck for their efforts (so, they SHOULD be satisfied by conventional measures!).
 Yet, even though they are comfortable, they still feel a certain emptiness or lack of fulfillment.

-Core to the successful achievement of ikigai is the confluence of all four factors in one pursuit.
+Core to the successful achievement of your professional success is the confluence of all four factors in one pursuit.
 It is following your heart to do what feels good and is rewarding AND recognizing that it must also provide value to others so that it meets the need of customers/the market, while also providing income.